Staying on Budget

 Apple raisin baked oatmeal is a wonderful start to the day.
 The sweetness of the apples and raisins with the crunch of nuts is a perfect fall breakfast.

-I love to serve this for company with a side of yogurt and fresh fruit.
+I serve this to overnight company with a side of yogurt and fresh fruit.
 It is very simple to prepare but gets rave reviews.
 We like plain yogurt with a dribble of honey and cinnamon.

 I originally found this recipe in my Taste of Home Light and Tasty 2013 Annual Recipes Cookbook.